m-khorasani/CosmoMC_CDE/README.rst

 Description
 =============================

 CosmoMC_CDE is a fork of `CosmoMC Planck 2018 <https://github.com/cmbant/CosmoMC/tree/planck2018>`_.
-It utilizes an eighth-order Runge-Kutta algorithm to evaluate the Friedmann equation and incorporates the perturbed Klein-Gordon equation for the `Cascading Dark Energy <https://arxiv.org/pdf/2208.07631>`_ (CDE) model.
+It utilizes an eighth-order Runge-Kutta algorithm to evaluate the Friedmann equation and incorporates the perturbed Klein-Gordon equation for the Cascading Dark Energy (CDE) model (https://arxiv.org/pdf/2208.07631) <https://arxiv.org/pdf/2208.07631>`_.
 Furthermore, DESI BAO and Pantheon+ datasets are incorporated.

 Chabges